Munros above Jock's Road

 Glen Doll is the starting point of this route, with the nearest town being Kirriemuir to the south.
 From Kirriemuir, roadside signs lead out of the town to Glen Clova.
 In Glen Clova the road forms a circular route on either side of the River Clova, where apparently an unofficial clockwise one-way system is in place.

-High up Glen Clova, the road crosses a bridge by Glen Clova Inn, from where a single-track road is followed for just under 6km to a large car-park at the road end.
-It costs £3 to park here - worth the improved visitor facitilies including centre, toilets and path construction.
+High up Glen Clova, the road crosses a bridge by Glen Clova Inn, from where a single-track road is followed for just under 6km to the large Glen Doll car-park at the road end.
+It costs £3 (as of 2026) to park here - worth the improved visitor facitilies including centre, toilets and path construction.

 2. Driesh